 How TubeGrok works

 TubeGrok turns YouTube into something you can actually learn from and build on.
-Paste a link, and it goes from raw video to a summary, a course, or publish-ready content — with citations you can check.
+Paste a link, and it goes from raw video to a summary, a cross-video synthesis, or publish-ready content — with citations you can check.
 Here's the flow.

 1